veracity/Veracity-Identity-and-Services-Api/README.md

 ### Vocabulary

-With the myDNVGL api V3 we are trying to make a unified and consistent vocabulary for interacting with myDNVGL.
+With the Veracity Services api V3 we are trying to make a unified and consistent vocabulary for interacting with Veracity.
 At the heart of the API lies a set of view-points that represents the data seen from an actors point of view.

 The api follows a normal usage of http verbs and nouns in the URI's.
 With the exception of some RPC type actions that uses '()' at the end of the action. example: